Chronic Wasting Disease Regulations

 Prohibition of Feed and Minerals

-Grain, salt products, minerals and other consumable products used to attract deer are prohibited year-round within CWD Management Zone counties.
+Grain, salt products, minerals and other consumable products used to attract deer are prohibited year-round in counties that are within 10 miles of where CWD has been found.
 The following exceptions are allowed:

 • Feed placed within 100 feet of any residence or occupied building